 Indirect sales: The indirect sale of underlying assets located in Chile is subject to a 35% additional tax.
-Therefore, the income obtained by a seller not domiciled and nonresident in Chile from the transfer of a foreign company's shares will be taxed in Chile in any of the following cases:
+Therefore, the income obtained by a seller not domiciled and non-resident in Chile from the transfer of a foreign company's shares will be taxed in Chile, provided the conditions set out in the LIT are met.